Yiling-J/theine-go/README.md

 * `AdmProbability` defalut 1

-    This is a admission policy for nvm cache.
-When entries are evicted from DRAM cache, this policy will be used to control the insert percentage.
-1 means all entries evicted from DRAM will be insert into NVM.
-Value should be in the range of [0, 1].
+    This is an admission policy for endurance and performance reason.
+When entries are evicted from DRAM cache, this policy will be used to control the insertion percentage.
+A value of 1 means that all entries evicted from DRAM will be inserted into NVM.
+Values should be in the range of [0, 1].

 #### Limitations
 - Cache Persistence is not currently supported, but it may be added in the future.
 You can still use the Persistence API in a hybrid-enabled cache, but only the DRAM part of the cache will be saved or loaded.